Frank Ryan (American football): Post-NFL career

 Soon after his retirement from the Redskins, Ryan remained in the nation's capital when he was named director of information services for the U.S. House of Representatives.
 While there, he helped advance the computer age in politics by playing an integral role in establishing the body's first electronic voting system.
 This enabled voting procedures that usually ran for 45 minutes to be shortened to around 15 minutes.
 By the time he left the post, the office had an annual budget of $8 million with a staff of 225.

 Ryan resigned that post to become athletic director and lecturer in mathematics at Yale University on March 7, 1977.
 Ryan served in that position for ten years before resigning to become the school's associate vice president for institutional planning.

+During the late 1970s a Yale employee informed Ryan that many thousands of nude photographs of young men in front, side and rear poses with metal pins sticking out from their spines had been discovered in a room in Payne Whitney Gymnasium.
+Ryan investigated, finding that they depicted decades of Yale freshmen whose posture had been documented as part of a questionable study on the long-term effects of posture.
+Ryan then quickly called in a document-disposal expert who shredded and then burned the photos.

-He was a member of the Rice board of governors from 1972 to 1976 and was recognized as a distinguished alumnus in 1987.
+Ryan was a member of the Rice board of governors from 1972 to 1976 and was recognized as a distinguished alumnus in 1987.
 Ryan became vice president for external affairs at Rice in August 1990, increasing annual gifts to the university to a three-year average of $32.8 million for the fiscal years 1992–94 from $21.4 million for the fiscal years 1988–90.
 In 1995, he resigned his post as vice president for external affairs at Rice, owing to differences with President Malcolm Gillis concerning the future course of external affairs.
 Ryan ended his institutional career as a professor of mathematics, and professor of computational and applied mathematics at Rice.
+He was inducted into the Rice Athletic Hall of Fame in 1973, and was honored as a Distinguished Alumnus for mathematics and education.

 Ryan was president and chief executive officer of Contex Electronics, which designed and manufactured cable and interconnect products for the computer and communications industries.
 Ryan also served as director for America West Airlines, Sequoia Voting Systems, and of Danielson Holding Corporation.
 He was an advisory director of United Medical Care Inc.

-Now retired, Ryan lives on 78 acres of heavily forested land in Grafton, Vermont, with his wife, Joan, a retired sportswriter and nationally syndicated columnist for The Washington Post.
-His wife was one of the first female sportswriters to ever grace a locker room (not to be confused with another sportswriter named Joan Ryan) and also wrote a book on women in sports.
-The two Texans met in college, fell in love with Vermont while Ryan was on staff at Yale, and have been married since their senior year at Rice.